Palais des Nations - 03 July, 2018

 Ms. Daniela Donges: “Observations of Human Rights situation on the Ground and Laws that Entrench the Occupation”

-Ms. Daniela Donges was the second speaker to take the floor and she started her presentation by saying that since 1946, she notes that Palestine is losing slowly and illegally its territory.
-Palestine is becoming more and more invisible on the map, because of the illegal, brutal, violent and shameful occupation of Israel in the region.
-Israel is creating settlements in Palestine to fully control the region.
+Ms. Daniela Donges was the second speaker to take the floor and she started her presentation by noting that since 1946 Palestine is losing slowly and illegally its territory.
+Palestine is becoming more and more invisible on the map because of the illegal, brutal, and violent Israeli occupation.
+Israel is creating settlements in Palestine to fully control it.

 For example, Israel constructed a wall with a military checkpoint in Al Walaja to isolate the village.
-A lot of residents became refugees.
-The creation of that wall is a violation of the international Law.
+Many residents became refugees.
+The creation of that wall is a violation of international Law.

-● Khan Al Ahmar is a village in the Jerusalem Governorate of the West Bank where people live in tents and huts.
-There are a lot of Bedouin and children.
+Khan Al Ahmar is a village in the Jerusalem Governorate of the West Bank where people live in tents and huts.
+There are many Bedouins and children.
 The village is located between the Kfar Adumimm and the Israeli settlements of Ma’ale Adumim.
 There is a huge difficulty to access the school.
 The Palestinian ministry of education constructed a school in that area, but the Israeli Civil Administration ordered to demolish the school.
-Buildings were demolished in 2010 by Israel, because the said that these buildings were illegal so, in September 2012 the Israeli government had a plan to relocate residence to the Jordanian valley, but the residence strongly refused that plan.
+Buildings were demolished in 2010 by Israel claiming that these buildings were illegal.
+In September 2012, the Israeli government had a plan to relocate residents to the Jordanian valley, but they strongly refused that plan.